-The student with a major in Education and Social Policy Studies must complete a concentration as well as a minor in another discipline, a sequence of course work approved by the Education Department, or a second major.
+The student with a major in Education and Social Policy Studies must complete one of the four concentrations listed below.

 Education and Social Policy Studies Concentrations

 Candidates for the Education and Social Policy Studies, B.A. must also complete one of the following four (4) concentrations.